praekelt/django-multicore/README.rst

 Will it try to execute hundreds of pieces of code in parallel?
 **************************************************************

-No. The pool has a fixed size and can only execute number-of-cores tasks in parallel.
+No. The worker pool has a fixed size and can only execute number-of-cores tasks in parallel.
 You may also set `max_load_average` as a further guard.

 Why didn't you use multiprocessing.Pool?
 ****************************************